 One of the Board’s statutory duties, under the regulations, is to introduce and maintain a process to manage costs in the scheme alongside the process introduced by HM Treasury for all public service schemes.
-The first application will be in 2016 with further processes following at three year intervals.
-These processes are delivered in line with the document “Public service pensions: actuarial valuations and the employer cost cap mechanism” (pdf 347kb).
-In particular, attention is drawn to section 5 which sets out how the two processes integrate and includes the following statement:
+These two processes, the public service pension schemes employer cost cap and SAB cost management are delivered in line with the document “Public service pensions: actuarial valuations and the employer cost cap mechanism” (pdf 347kb).

 This section of the site will contain information on, as well as the outcome of, those processes.

 Latest on cost management in the LGPS

 At a special meeting in 1st July the Board considered the paused 2016 scheme valuation, HMT cost control mechanism and its own cost management process, in particular the status, and the method for the inclusion, of McCloud costs in that process.
 The agreement reached by the Board and the subsequent letter to MHCLG (as it was then) were subject to the final publication of HMT Directions not diverging from assumptions used in reaching the outcome.
 Now that HMT Directions have been published the outcome of the SAB 2016 cost management process can similarly be made public.